 Chelsea settle historical racist abuse case brought by four ex-youth players

-Chelsea Football Club have settled a High Court case brought by four former youth team players over alleged historical racist abuse.
+Chelsea have settled a High Court case brought by four former youth-team players over alleged historical racial abuse.

+The PA news agency understands each player will receive a six-figure sum after the London club opted to mediate directly with those involved, showing an acceptance of the wrong-doing of previous regimes.

-Lawyers for the men claimed Chelsea were “vicariously liable” for abuse allegedly committed when they were aged between 14 and 18.
+Lawyers for the men claimed Chelsea were “vicariously liable” for abuse they faced when aged between 14 and 18, which they alleged was committed by former youth-team coach Graham Rix and Gwyn Williams, who was director of youth development at the time.

-The club is pleased that we have been able to conclude a settlement of these claims without any further litigation.
-We will continue to offer support to the former players concerned through our dedicated Player Support Service

-It was also alleged in court documents that one coach “would accompany that verbal abuse with physical assaults of a sexual nature”.

 Their cases were due to go to trial but a settlement has now been reached, a High Court judge was told at a pre-trial review hearing at the Royal Courts of Justice on Monday morning.